dexterpuru/leetcode_java/Graph/Course Schedule/README.md

 ### Approach

-The basic idea is to use Topological algorithm: put NODE with 0 indgree into the queue, then make indegree of NODE's successor dereasing 1.
-Keep the above steps with BFS.
+The basic idea is to use Topological algorithm: put NODE with 0 indgree into the queue, then make indegree of node's successor decrease by 1.

-Finally, if each node' indgree equals 0, then it is validated DAG (Directed Acyclic Graph), which means the course schedule can be finished.
+Finally, if each node's indegree equals 0, then it is validated DAG (Directed Acyclic Graph), which means the course schedule can be finished.
+It uses a BFS approach.

+### Time Complexity

+O(V+E)